JuliaDynamics/ABMFrameworksComparison/README.md

 To do this you can run the `runall.sh` file with `bash runall.sh`.
 It is easier to run the file with a Linux OS, but you can emulate the same behaviour on other systems.
 The requirements to do so are:

-- a Bash shell
+- To run the file on a bash shell;
-- To install the tested frameworks (except from Mason which is already provided)
+- To install the tested frameworks (except from Mason which is already provided);
-- To make the commands `julia`, `python`, `java` and `javac` available from the shell and to have the GNU Parallel tool available.
+- To make the commands `julia`, `python`, `java` and `javac` available from the shell and to have the GNU Parallel tool available;
 - Move the folder where NetLogo is installed inside the folder where the Netlogo benchmarks reside.

 ## Contributions from other Frameworks